prismicio-community/gatsby-starter-prismic/README.md

    **Note**: This starter queries for a Custom Type called Page in `src/pages/{PrismicPage.url}.js`.
 You can delete this file or modify it to fit your needs.
 You may see an error when starting Gatsby if you repository does not have a Page Custom Type.

-You can delete the `customtypes` directory at the root of the project at this point.
+You can delete the `custom_types` directory at the root of the project at this point.

 </details>

 Once you have your Gatsby project started, visit [Prismic's documentation](https://prismic.io/docs/technologies/gatsby) to learn how to query and display content.

-Have fun developing!
+Have fun!

 ## Documentation